-Participants have the right to withdraw from i) allocated treatment and /or ii) follow up at any time without having to give a reason.
-Participants who withdraw from treatment will be asked to remain in follow-up as per the protocol.
+Participants have the right to withdraw from the trial at any time without having to give a reason.

-Investigator sites will attempt to ascertain the reason for withdrawal on the withdrawal form and document this reason with the date and type of withdrawal (treatment, follow-up, both) within the Case Report Form and participant's medical notes.
+It is understood by all concerned that an excessive rate of withdrawals can render the study uninterpretable; therefore, unnecessary withdrawal of participants should be avoided.
+Investigator sites will attempt to ascertain the reason for withdrawal on the withdrawal form and document this reason with the date within the Case Report Form and participant's medical notes.